alisonkestrel22/iNat-Together-2026-events/README.md

 Every event stores an `obs` field — iNaturalist's `observation_requirements_updated_at` timestamp for that project, captured at the time its location was last resolved.
 On a refresh, this timestamp can be checked in bulk against the live API to identify which projects have had their location requirement edited since the last build — only those need a full place re-resolution, which is far cheaper than resolving all 250+ events every time.

-**Caveat:** this field does not reliably update on every location edit.
-At least one case (No Bones Bioblitz in Monterey Bay) had its place list changed with no corresponding change to `observation_requirements_updated_at`, even on a fresh live fetch.
-Treat the timestamp check as a way to catch *most* changes cheaply, not a guarantee — take host- or Alison-reported location updates seriously even when the timestamp check shows nothing changed.

 ## Updating the tool

 There's no live pipeline — updating means regenerating the file and re-uploading it.